-Dr Amy-Kate Hurrell has been working as a psychological therapist in the NHS for over 10 years and qualified as a clinical psychologist 4 years ago.
+Dr Amy-Kate Hurrell has been working as a psychological therapist in the NHS since 2009 and qualified as a clinical psychologist in 2015.
 Amy-Kate is currently employed as a Highly Specialist Clinical Psychologist in the NHS and works privately including with third sector organisations.
 Amy-Kate’s areas of expertise including one-to-one therapy with people experiencing anxiety, depression, physical health conditions, loss, bereavement, adjustment issues and complex trauma in both adults and children.
 Amy-Kate has extensive experience in providing consultancy and supervision to other professions

 Andy Sweeting (Bsc (hons), Pg Dip, MSc)

 Andy has over a decade of experience of the helping professions across the public, private and third sector.
 This work has included seeing a range of individuals from all walks of life and with a wide range of problems.
 He has worked in social care with young people involved in the youth justice system and in residential homelessness projects.
 This work involved a lot of complex needs and led to an understanding of the emotional toll that this work can have, as well as an awareness of the rewards from this work.

 More recently, Andy has been working with common mental health problems such as depression, low self-esteem, anxiety disorders including panic disorder, generalised anxiety disorder, OCD and social anxiety, and post-traumatic stress.
 He has obtained three post graduate qualifications relevant to therapy, has had thousands of therapy sessions with individuals from all walks of life, and is a member of the relevant professional bodies, the BACP, BABCP and IPTUK.